spack/spack-tutorial/tutorial_developer_workflows.rst

 .. code-block:: console

-  $ spack dev-build --until configure hwloc@develop
+  $ spack dev-build --until configure hwloc@master

 Now, we can develop our code.
 For the sake of this demo, we're just going to intentionally introduce an error.
 Let's edit a file and